Borck/puppet-configuration/environments/production/modules/stdlib/REFERENCE.md

 ## Resource types

 ### <a name="anchor"></a>`anchor`

+> Note: this has been replaced by core puppet `contain()` method.
+Please see https://puppet.com/docs/puppet/latest/lang_containment.html for more information.

 In Puppet 2.6, when a class declares another class, the resources in the interior class are not contained by the exterior class.
 This interacts badly